fgmacedo/python-statemachine/README.rst

 >>> [t.name for t in traffic_light.events]
 ['cycle', 'go', 'slowdown', 'stop']

-Call an event by it's name:
+Call an event by its name:

 >>> traffic_light.cycle()
 Don't move.
 'Running cycle from yellow to red'

-Or sending an event with the event name:
+Or send an event with the event name:

 >>> traffic_light.send('cycle')
 Go ahead!